-Williamson, V. J. & Bonshor, M. J. (2018 in prep).
+Williamson, V. J. & Bonshor, M. J. (2019 – in review).
 Wellbeing in brass bands: a new view on the benefits and challenges of group music making.

-Alessandri, E., Baldassarre, A., & Williamson, V.J (2018 – in review) The Critic’s Voice: On the Role and Function of Music Criticism.
-Journalism: Theory, Practice, and Criticism
+Alessandri, E., Baldassarre, A., & Williamson, V.J (2019 – in review) The Critic’s Voice: On the Role and Function of Music Criticism.
+Music & Science

-Emerson, K., Williamson, V.J., & Wilkinson, R (2018) Once more, with feeling.
+Emerson, K., Williamson, V.J., & Wilkinson, R (2019 – in press) Once more, with feeling.
 How conductors give feedback in choir rehearsals.
 Musicae Scientae

 Floridou, G., Williamson, V.J., & Emerson, L.M.
 (2018) Towards a new methodological approach: Testing a novel paradigm for covertly inducing and sampling different forms of spontaneous cognition.
 Consciousness and Cognition